Abra-Sena/Abra-Sena/README.md

 ### Hi there 👋!
-I'm Emiline Senavi Tekpa, a Software Engineer
+I'm A. Emiline Tekpa, a Software Engineer

 I am a Full-stack web Developer with MERN stack, Android Developer, Women TechMakers Ambassador and Lead of WTM Lomé chapter, Co-Organizer of Google Developers Group Lomé chapter.
 I speak English, French and Ewe in daily basis.